-Approved employers enter into an agreement with the Australian Government through the Department of Employment, Skills, Small and Family Business and also enter into a sponsorship arrangement with the Department of Home Affairs.
+Approved employers enter into an agreement with the Australian Government through the Department of Education, Skills and Employment (the department) and also enter into a sponsorship arrangement with the Department of Home Affairs.

 For information on the sponsorship process, visit the Department of Home Affairs website.